-- To receive the Audited Financial Statements for the financial year ended 31 December 2013 together (Please refer to Note with the Reports of the Directors and Auditors thereon.
-1 of the Explanatory Notes) - 2.
-To approve the payment of a Final Single-tier Dividend of 1.75% for the financial year ended 31 December Resolution 1 - 3.
-To approve the payment of Directors' fees of RM146,000.00 for the financial year ended 31 December Resolution 2 - 4.
-To re-elect the following Directors, who retire pursuant to Article 90 of the Company's Articles of Association, and, being eligible, offer themselves for re-election: - a) Dato' Wira Zainuddin Bin Mahmud b) Dato' Lim Chee Meng c) Mr. Koay Then Hin Resolution 5 - 5.
-To re-appoint Messrs KPMG as Auditors of the Company and authorize the Directors to fix their remuneration.
+AG ENDA Ordinary 1.
+To receive the Audited Financial Statements for the financial year ended 31 December 2014 together with the Reports of the Directors and Auditors thereon.
+(Please refer to Note 1 of the Explanatory Notes) Resolutions 2.
+To approve the payment of a Final Single-tier Dividend of 1.75% for the financial year ended 31 December 2014.
+Resolution 1 3.
+To approve the payment of Directors' fees of RM146,000.00 for the financial year ended 31 December 2014.
+Resolution 2 4.
+To re-elect the following Directors, who retire pursuant to Article 90 of the Company's Articles of Association, and, being eligible, offer themselves for re-election: (a) Dato' Dr. Zabir Bin Bajuri(b) Ms. Lim Shiak Ling Resolution 3 Resolution 4 Mr. Foo Kee Fatt who retires pursuant to Article 90 of the Company's Articles of Association, has expressed his intention of not seeking re-election.
+Hence, he will retain office until the conclusion of the Forty Second Annual General Meeting.
+5. To consider and if thought fit, pass the following resolution:- Resolution 5 "That pursuant to Section 129(6) of the Companies Act, 1965, Datuk Abdul Jamil Bin Mohd Ali, who has attained the age of seventy (70) years, be and is hereby reappointed as a Director of the Company to hold office until the conclusion of the next Annual General Meeting."
+6. To re-appoint Messrs.
+KPMG as Auditors of the Company and authorize the Directors to fix their remuneration.
+Resolution 6 7.
+SPECIAL BUSINESS To consider and, if thought fit, pass the following resolutions:- Ordinary Resolution No. 1 "That Dato' Dr. Zabir Bin Bajuri having served as Independent Non-Executive Director for a cumulative term of more than 9 years, continue to act as Independent Non-Executive Director of the Company."
+Resolution 7 Ordinary Resolution No. 2 Resolution 8

-Resolution 6

-6. SPECIAL BUSINESS

-To consider and, if thought fit, pass the following resolutions:

-Ordinary Resolution No. 1

-"That Dato' Dr. Zabir Bin Bajuri having served as Independent Non-Executive Director for a cumulative term of more than 9 years, continue to act as Independent Non-Executive Director of the Company."

-Ordinary Resolution No. 2